SavvyFi For Individuals

 What Is SavvyFi?

 We created a simple financial platform that quickly sets up college savings accounts.
-With SavvyFi’s intuitive technology, you can easily enroll yourself, a child or a loved one in a 529 savings plan and significantly boost college savings.
+With SavvyFi’s intuitive technology, you can easily enroll yourself, a child or a loved one in a 529 savings plan.

 How We Help

-Student debt is a 1.6 trillion dollar problem.
+$ Student debt is a $1.6 trillion problem.
 Yet, saving for college doesn’t have to be a chore with tons of paperwork and research.
-We simplified the search and streamlined the process so you can get to saving, and get back to what matters most.
+We simplified the process, and added unique features like gifting and cashback rewards to make it even better.

 Friends & Family Gifting